MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 #### Edit text content

-To edit the text content of a node, double-click the content in the DOM Tree.
+To edit the text content of a node, double-click the content in the DOM Tree, as follows:

 1. Open the [DOM Examples](https://microsoftedge.github.io/Demos/devtools-dom-get-started/) demo page in a new window or tab.

 1. In the rendered webpage, under **Edit Content**, right-click **Michelle** and then select **Inspect**.

-1. In the DOM Tree, double-click `Michelle`.
-In other words, double-click the text between `<p>` and `</p>`.
-The text is highlighted to indicate that it is selected:
+1. In the DOM Tree, double-click the text `Michelle`, between the `<p>` and `</p>` tags.
+The text is highlighted to indicate that it's selected:

    ![Edit the text](./index-images/edit-content.png)

 1. Delete `Michelle`, type `Leela`, then press **Enter** to confirm the change.
 The text in the DOM changes from **Michelle** to **Leela**.

-#### Edit attributes
+#### Edit or add attributes

-To edit attributes, double-click the attribute name or value.
-Follow the instructions to learn how to add attributes to a node.
+To edit an existing attribute, double-click the attribute name or value.

+To add a new attribute, double-click the element for which to add an attribute, as follows:

 1. Open the [DOM Examples](https://microsoftedge.github.io/Demos/devtools-dom-get-started/) demo page in a new window or tab.